-Homemade Tomato & Basil Pesto Soup With Croutons Recipe
+Homemade Tomato and Basil Pesto Soup With Croutons Recipe

-- 2 lbs of fresh ripe tomatoes (whatever variety you fancy: beef, cherry, plum, etc.), sliced into quarters
+- 2 pounds of fresh, ripe tomatoes (whatever variety you fancy: beef, cherry, plum, etc.), sliced into quarters

 - sea salt